AvePoint/cloud-api/docs/docs/services-and-features/opus/destroy-records.md

 ## Response Sample

-If the request has been successfully processed, a 200 OK response code will be returned.</br>
+If the request has been successfully processed, a 200 OK response code will be returned.
 For details on the HTTP status code, refer to [HTTP Status Code](/docs/Use%20AvePoint%20Graph%20Modern%20API.md/#http-status-code).

 ```json